Support if you're affected by welfare changes

 If you use sign language, you might be able to use the video relay service to contact the Welfare Supplementary Payments Team using British Sign Language (BSL) or Irish Sign Language (ISL).
 To access the service, go to:

-For independent advice on Welfare Changes, contact the Welfare Changes Helpline.
+For independent advice on Welfare Changes, contact the Advice NI Helpline.

 If you have a financial crisis and are eligible, you could be offered a Discretionary Support loan or grant.